Arturovj/tesla-web3/README.md

-You can see the progress on this link
+You can see the progress on this link !

+NOT FINISHED!

 https://tesla-vert.vercel.app/